dankimio/dankimio.github.io/books/rework.md

 - Long projects zap morale.
 The longer it takes to develop, the less likely it is to launch.
 - The core of your business should be built around things that won’t change.
 Things that people are going to want today and ten years from now.
 - People use equipment as a crutch.
-- If you’ve got nothing to say … well, you’ve got nothing to say..
+- If you’ve got nothing to say … well, you’ve got nothing to say.

 ## Chapter 5 - Productivity